rbouckaert/starbeast3/workshop/README.md

 **Step 2.3.** Initialise the StarBeast3 template. `File => Template => StarBeast3`.

 **Step 2.4.** Load the two downloaded datasets into BEAUti (genetic and fossils).
-Specify 'nucleotide' as the data type.
+Specify `nucleotide` as the data type.
 You should see 4 partitions appear - ADORA3, RAG2, SIM1, and fossils.
 There will be 33 taxa - 30 are extant and 3 are fossils.

 Next, we will group individuals together into species.
 Some of the taxa were initially assigned into the wrong species in previous studies.
 For example two primates were assigned as *Galagoides demidoff*, however phylogenetic analyses suggested they were in fact different species (Douglas et al. 2022b).
 Some taxa have therefore been relabelled for the purpose of this tutorial.